axonasif/gearlock-dev-kit/docs/environment-variables.md

 This is the place where the actual `android-x86` OS files exist.

 By this I mean the place where you find files like `initrd.img` `ramdisk.img` `kernel`

-GearBoot searches for the `kernel` file in `$GRROOT_DIR` to determine this var, this is done in cases when the OS files are present in a separate folder in the partition.

 On calling this var it will return the directory path where the actual OS files exist.